AdaCore/spark2014/lrm/source/introduction.rst

 retrospective mode also allows for the verification of legacy code that was not originally designed with the |SPARK| contracts in mind.

+*No further detail is given in the current draft of this document on Constructive and Retrospective Verification Modes.*

 .. _in_out: